Joe Biden: The man of the middle steps down – DW – 07/22/2024

 Running against Trump

-"Maybe the most important thing my mom and dad taught me was that everyone should be treated with dignity," he said after announcing that he would run for president in 2020 against President Donald Trump.
-"Today too many middle class and working class people, they're not able to look their kid in the eye and say, 'Honey, it's going to be okay,' and mean it.
+"Maybe the most important thing my mom and dad taught me was that everyone should be treated with dignity," Biden said after announcing that he would run for president in 2020 against incumbent President Trump.
+"Today, too many middle class and working class people, they're not able to look their kid in the eye and say, 'Honey, it's going to be OK,' and mean it.
 That's why I'm running."

 By the time his administration declared the end of the COVID-19 public health emergency in May 2023, more than 1.1 million Americans had died of the disease, the majority since Biden took office in 2021.
-During his 2020 election campaign, he had promised he would listen to medical experts more than his predecessor Donald Trump.
+During his 2020 election campaign, he had promised he would listen to medical experts more than his predecessor.

 Biden extended lockdown measures, presided over a broad distribution of vaccines and a $1.9 trillion (€1.6 trillion) economic relief package.
 Under his presidency, the number of Americans without health insurance fell by nearly 6 million compared to before the pandemic.
 Yet critics still called Biden's lockdown measures too strict, and said they hurt US businesses.